mtdowling/cron-expression/README.md

 Cron Expression
 ===============

 PHP cron expression parser that can parse a CRON expression, determine if it is due to run, and calculate the next run date of the expression.
-The parser can handle simple increment of ranges (e.g. */12), intervals (e.g. 0-9), and lists (e.g. 1,2,3).
+The parser can handle increments of ranges (e.g. */12, 2-59/3), intervals (e.g. 0-9), lists (e.g. 1,2,3), W to find the nearest weekday for a given day of the month, and L to find the last day of the month.

 Requirements
 ------------